Case Interview Practice

 • Analyze case studies from the industrial sector.

-• Time yourself to improve your pacing during interviews.
+• Time yourself to improve your pacing.

 • Focus on articulating your thought process clearly.

-• Seek feedback on your performance to identify areas for improvement.
+• Record your practice sessions to identify areas for improvement.

 Case-type and industry framework adaptation preview